microsoft/health-architectures/Postman/README.md

 resource             | FHIR Endpoint          | URL

-## Postman environemtn setup for Azure API for FHIR access via Microsoft FHIR-Proxy
+## Postman environment setup for Azure API for FHIR access via Microsoft FHIR-Proxy
-If you haven't already imported the environment, the ```./fhir-proxy``` directory in this repo contains a sample Postman Environment to help users get started.
+If you haven't already imported the Postman environment file for FHIR-Proxy, the ```./fhir-proxy``` directory in this repo contains a sample Postman Environment to help users get started.

 __NOTE__ All FHIR-Proxy Postman configurations can be found in the Key Vault installed during setup.